Hazeltine 1500

 The Hazeltine 1500 was a popular smart terminal introduced by Hazeltine Corporation in April 1977 at a price of $1,125.
 Using a microprocessor and semiconductor random access memory, it implemented the basic features of the earlier Hazeltine 2000 in a much smaller and less expensive system, less than half the price.
 It came to market just as the microcomputer revolution was taking off, and the 1500 was very popular among early hobbyist users.

 Two modified versions were introduced in June 1977, the $1,395 Hazeltine 1510 and $1,650 Hazeltine 1520.
 The 1510 added a simple batch mode system that allowed the user to type in values without them being sent to the host system.
 When the SEND key was pressed, all the "foreground" data that had been typed in was sent all at once.
 The 1520 was a 1510 with an added printer port that could support serial or parallel computer printers.

 The final entry to the 1500 series was the Hazeltine 1552 introduced in August 1979 at $1,500.
 It added a VT52 emulation mode, separate cursor keys, and graphics characters.

 Basic features

 The 1500 used an Intel 8080A processor with 2 kB of ROM for the basic operations, and 2 kB of RAM as the character buffer (4 kB in the 1510/1520).
 Characters were drawn using a 7 column by 10 row pattern within a larger 9 by 11 cell.
 The display showed 80 columns by 24 rows, a widespread standard at that time.
 The 12" CRT used P4 "white" phosphor.

-Like earlier models in the Hazeltine line, the 1500 supported both an RS-232 interface, with speeds from 110 up to 19,200 bps, as well as a 20 mA current loop, used by teletype systems and still common due to the widespread use of Teletype Model 33 as ad hoc terminals.
-19,200 bps was relatively fast for the era, most terminals of similar vintage topped out at 9,600.
+Like earlier models in the Hazeltine line, the 1500 supported both an RS-232 interface, with speeds from 110 up to 19,200 bit/s, as well as a 20 mA current loop, used by teletype systems and still common due to the widespread use of Teletype Model 33 as ad hoc terminals.
+19,200 bit/s was relatively fast for the era, most terminals of similar vintage topped out at 9,600.